brianhouse/art_and_code/README.md

 ## Course Description
-Introduction to the form and aesthetics of digital media.
-By writing code, students will explore nonlinearity, indeterminacy, glitch, emergence, and other qualities of computing that can used for artistic expression in both visual and textual mediums.
-Accompanying critical discussion will consider key practitioners in digital media.
+Introduction to the aesthetics and form of digital media.
+By writing code to generate graphics and text, students will explore the qualities intrinsic to artistic expression with computers such as nonlinearity, indeterminacy, glitch, and emergence.
+Accompanying critical discussion will consider key practitioners in the field.
 Through progressive weekly projects, students will gain a foundation for working with code in art.
 Designed for students with little to no programming experience.

 #### Objectives: